 The fair value of common stock issued as stock-based compensation is determined by reference to the closing price of the Company's common stock on the date of issuance.
-The fair value of stock options granted as stock-based compensation is determined utilizing the Black-Scholes option-pricing model, and is affected by several variables, the most significant of which are the life of the equity award, the exercise price of the stock option as compared to the fair market value of the common stock on the grant date, and the estimated volatility of the common stock over the term of the equity award.
-Estimated volatility is based on the historical volatility of the Company's common stock.
+The fair value of stock options granted as stock-based compensation is determined utilizing the Black-Scholes option-pricing model, and is affected by several variables, the most significant of which are the life of the equity award, the exercise price of the stock option as compared to the fair market value of the common stock on the grant date, and the estimated volatility of the common stock.
+Estimated volatility is based on the historical volatility of the Company's common stock, calculated utilizing a one-year look-back period, as the Company believes that such measurement period provides a more accurate and meaningful volatility factor given the changes in the Company's research and development program and capital requirements over the past several years.
 The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant.
 The fair market value of common stock is determined by reference to the quoted market price of the Company's common stock.